georgemhide/kubernetes-gui/README.md

 - Add nodes event support, not only for the POD
 - Create Tab-like Interface for showing always the PODS/NODES resources
   - Implemented, not tested due to currents simple Minikube's configuration
+- Add Support for running custom command on cluster
+- Add support for editing Kubernetes resources from within the app